MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-322.md

 To help you easily identify the company's current financial health, total percentages of outstanding amounts are calculated for each date range.

-The report can either show a summed balance for each vendor, or a detailed breakdown of each outstanding document for analysis.
+The report can either show a summed balance for each vendor, or a detailed breakdown of each outstanding document.

 ## Use cases